Developer(s) – Majesco Entertainment & Budcat Creations (PS2)

 As I pointed out, it was this game’s gameplay elements, or rather lack of which, that caused it to also suffer in terms of lifespan as well.
 I think, just like Super Mario 3D World, if a few more side quests were added, this game could easily have made for at least 30 hours, which would be a distinguished amount of time for a platform game to say the least.
 But unfortunately, it only lasts for about half that amount of time.
 It’s a shame because, with a game like this, players will want it to last as long as possible, as games like this rarely come about.
 Whilst it’s certainly worth more than one playthrough, it’s just regrettable that there’s not more to do in it, in my opinion.

 Storyline – 9/10

-To put it simply, Psychonauts, whilst I think suffers from a lack of quantity in lifespan and side quests, it certainly makes up for in quality in terms of conceptual design, story, humour, gameplay variety and uniqueness.
+To put it simply, Psychonauts, whilst I think suffers from a lack of quantity in lifespan and side quests, certainly makes up for in quality in terms of conceptual design, story, humor, gameplay variety, and uniqueness.
 It is a must-have for any fan of platforming games; I highly recommend it.